B2B Ecommerce Platform Comparison

 The best B2B ecommerce platforms are scalable—that is, they’re ready to grow with your business.
 They don’t restrict your revenue with transaction fees, and they can handle any quantity of order volume that your customers throw at them.

 Scalable also means the solution is future-proofed.
-This is a classic problem for open-source solutions—when you don’t have a vendor conducting centralized updates to the software, you encounter bugs as other pieces of the business puzzle evolve and ecommerce doesn’t keep up.
+This is a classic problem for open-source solutions—when you don’t have a vendor conducting centralized updates to the software, you encounter bugs as other pieces of the business puzzle evolve and your B2B ecommerce platform doesn’t keep up.
 A cloud-based, out-of-the-box solution is generally your best bet in terms of scalability and future proofing—because the vendor stays on top of new developments in the space and keeps their solution working.

 One of the most important dimensions of scalability is your ERP integration (typically to SAP).
 If your ecommerce platform doesn’t present real, live SAP data for contract pricing, availability, credit limits, and more, you’re looking at IT headaches whenever things change in SAP.